EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Come down, I want to talk with you”

 “Right now?”
-Finn was about to refuse, hadn’t it been Esther who asked.
-“Give me a second”
+Finn had also wanted to talk to her.
+He didn’t mean to shove her and wanted to apologise, his father said that a man had to do that if they hurt a woman.

+“Give me a second.”
+He whispered loudly.

 What did she want to talk about?
-Did she change her mind?
+Did she finally get hurt by that girl again?
 That must be it.
-His heart rate rose a bit higher.
-With a light gait, he left his room, listed down the stairs; careful not to wake up his dad, and finally arrived at the front door.
+She had acted like she wasn’t interested, yet she showed up in his backyard.
+His heart rate rose a bit higher and with a light gait left his room.
+He listed down the stairs; careful not to wake up his dad, and finally arrived at the front door.

-He grabbed the door handle.
-As the mechanism in the door began to operate, clicking sounds reverberated across the entrance.
-The silhouette was standing there in the door gap.
+Grabbing the door handle and slowly turning it, the mechanism in the door began to operate, making it ring out clicking noises.
+It reverberated across the entrance.
+In the slight gap he managed to open, stood a silhouette.
 Esther was already in front of the door, waiting, smiling.
 Finn couldn’t help but let out a yelp as she had been closer than he thought.

 “Did I scare you?”
-Her blue crescent moon shaped eyes sparkled in the darkness.
+Her crescent moon shaped eyes sparkled in the darkness like small sapphires.

-“Not really…”
+“Not really…” Finn thought she really was pretty.

 “Come follow me\!”
 The words flowing from her soft lips felt almost enchanting.

-Finn followed after the girl.
+Ordering him to follow after her.

 “Where are we going?”
+They were heading into the forest out back.

 “Just a bit further?”
 She said without turning.
+Her golden hair flowed like wings under the bright full moon, shining beautifully.
+It was like he was following a fairy.

 “What do you mean?”
 They had walked quite the distance.
 “What did you want to talk about?”
-Wasn’t the boy supposed to be the one asking the girl out?

-She finally stopped.
-They were standing in the middle of the forest.

-Finn had often played in this very forest, sometimes even camping outside with his dad.
-They had liked this place since it was so quiet.
-Esther glanced around.
+He felt his heart thumping in his mouth.
+They finally stopped.
+Standing in the middle of the moonlit forest was Him and Esther.
+His father had often played with him in this very forest, sometimes even camping through the night, saying a knight must know how to sleep outside.
+He was fond of his dad, he wanted to be just like him.
+Esther turned around, her smile shone brighter than even the moon above.

 “This looks like a good spot”

 “A spot for what?”
-He felt his heart thumping, almost wanting to jump out of his chest.
-Was this actually going to happen?
+His heart was thumping like it wanted to jump out of his mouth.

 “I have a confession I want to make.”
-She hid her hands behind her back.
+She hid her dainty hands behind her back.

-Oh, my goddess.
+Oh, my goddess, a confession\!
 Calm down.
-His palms were sweaty, his knees felt heavy.
+Finn felt his palms get sweaty, and his knees felt heavy.
 Play it cool, Finn.
+Remember how she called you stupid.

 “W-what is it?”
 Damn it, his voice cracked.

 “I think you already know.”
 She smiled shyly.
 “Close your eyes for me?”

-Done, eyes closed.
-He could hear her soft footsteps inch closer and closer.
+Finn was utterly done.
+With his eyes closed, he heard her soft footsteps inch closer and closer.

-“You know Finn…” She trailed the last sound of his name.
+“You know Finn…” She trailed the last letter of his name.

 “I really.
 Really, really.
 Hate people like you\!”
-A sudden sharp feeling poked at his throat, throwing him over backwards.
+A sudden sharp feeling poked at his neck, throwing him over backwards.
 Opening his eyes in shock, Esther was standing there.
-The dagger she held glinted in the moonlight.
+The dagger she held glinted in the summer night.

 What?
 Why didn’t it pierce his neck?

 “Huh?”
 The boy on the ground said stupidly.
 “Did you just stab me?”
 He was touching the spot where I had thrusted.
-Good observation idiot.
+Damn\!
+I need to kill him right now\!

 “Stay away\!”
-He scrambled to his feet to get away from me.
-He hit the ground again as he tripped over his own legs, planting his face into the dirt.
-Pathetic.
+He scrambled to his feet to get away from me, before tripping over his own feet, planting his face in the dirt.
+I can’t let him get away.\!

-This wasn’t the time to observe.
-With light feet, I bounced over to where he laid.
-He had turned over like a turtle legs sprawling out towards me.
+With heavy feet, I ran over to him.
+He had turned over like a turtle, legs sprawling out towards me.
 “What are you doing\!”
-He began crawling backwards on his back.
-Eventually hitting one of the many trees in the dim forest.
+He crawled backwards, eventually hitting his back against one of the many trees in the dark forest.

-I looked down at him, standing in between his legs.
-I raised my dagger again.
-I probably just missed last time.
-I still didn’t move this body that smoothly.
+I stood above him, my feet between his squirming legs.
+I raised my dagger again, I must have just missed the last time, I still wasn’t familiar with this body.
+Seeing my dagger, as it shined in the dark, Finn raised his arms to protect himself.
+Idiot, I can just stab it through that opening\!

-Standing in between his legs, I looked down at him.
-He was like an insect, a worm, squirming around.
-I better make him stay still.
-The last attack was probably just a miss.
-I wasn’t hundred percent familiar with this body yet.
-Lifting my dagger in the air the moonlight seemed to envelop it, making it shine like silver.

 “Stop\!”

-I slammed down my dagger.
+I stabbed him in the throat.

 “Aaa\!”

-I heard the scream but the soft flesh of a person was nowhere to be felt.
+I heard him scream, but the soft sensation of flesh was nowhere to be felt.
 My dagger had bounced off.

 I stabbed again

 It bounced off again.
-A yellow circle sparkled under the tip of my dagger.
+A golden circle sparkled under the tip of my dagger.

-What was happening?
+What?

-Finn looked at me with a shocked expression before finally realizing the size difference.
-I could see the horizon flip over as I saw a leg land squarely into my gut.
-The knife flew across my vision, shining like a star.
+Finn looked at me with a shocked expression before moving his body.
+I could see the horizon flip over as I saw a shoe land squarely into my gut.
+The knife flew across my eyes, shining like a shooting star.

-Groaning, I tried to gather air back into my lungs.
+I tried to gather air back into my lungs, only managing to let out small heaves.
 It hurt.
-I spat out the dirt in my mouth, what happened to the plan?
+I couldn’t move my body.
+Why didn’t the dagger go through his throat?

 “You’re crazy\!”
 He stood up.
 “You’ve gone insane\!”

 Don’t say that.
 I am not insane.
+I know I’m not.

 “What do I do, what do I do?”

 I tried to move my body, but it just hurt so much.
+A rib must have been broken.

 “Dad, I have to wake up dad\!”

-Feeling the dirt underneath my hands, I tried pushing myself off the ground.
-I need to run.
-I was good at running.
-I just need to run for today.
+The cold grass caressed my face.
+I had to run.
+I can’t let Victoria find out-

 “You did this to yourself\!”